behshadarabzadeh/AI-Basketball-Analysis-System/README.md

 This repository contains selected demonstration components and documentation of the project.

-Some production-level modules, datasets, trained weights, and internal analytics logic are excluded from the public repository.
+The trained weights, datasets, and certain internal analytics modules — including the shooter-assignment logic — are excluded from the public repository, while selected architecture and calibration details are shared here for demonstration.

 ---